How to survive the Terral

-Temperatures around 40 degrees might sound like heaven, but this dry wind makes for an especially unpleasant time so it doesn’t hurt to be prepared.
+Temperatures around 40 degrees might sound like heaven, but this dry wind makes for an especially unpleasant time and can come in episodes of anything between a few hours to a few days.

 There won’t be much respite outside, so make sure your home is Terral-proof by closing all your windows and blinds so that your place stays cool.